 Spotify Acquires podcasting companies

-Spotify business is changing.
+The Spotify business model is changing.
 Spotify estimates that in the future 20% of all listening will be non-music content.
 This neatly mirrors the huge growth in podcasting and an opportunity for both listener and ad revenue growth.
 Spotify aims to bring the Netflix experience to audio with new content offerings and potentially attract new subscribers who are essentially not music lovers.

 The Growth of Podcasting